regmi-sijan/bash_script/README.md

-# The AWK Programming Language: Tutorials

->**Important to remember is that there are text-parsing tools that you can use for your needs to search/filter/ out the required patterns for your programming needs** -> just be aware of this
+# awk
 In simple terms, it is a common programming task that separates the given series of text into smaller components based on some rules.
 We could use various programming laguages to accomplish the text-parsing like using python's Regular Expressions, Tokenization; perl scripts; or **awk** for UNIX-like system doing readily from the command-lines.
 With awk we can process large size data texts because, instead of loading the entire text into memory, we're reading it sequentially in chunks.
 AWK is a pattern matching programming language.
+> Awk is mainly intended for the column data types.

 Awk main syntax:
 ```bash